 So, to calculate the value of your used car, a Car depreciation rate calculator is used.
-This tools evaluates the price of your car, and alternatively, it is also used to check the fairness of price for a used car that you would like to purchase.
-Thus, with a car depreciation rate calculator, you can calculate the yearly cost of car acquisition.
+This tool evaluates the price of your car, and alternatively, it is also used to check the fairness of the price for a used car that you would like to purchase.
+Thus, with a car depreciation calculator in India, you can calculate the yearly cost of car acquisition.

 There is a laid format to ensure the rate of depreciation of cars for calculation of their Insured Declared Value (IDV) as put forward by Insurance Regulatory and Development Authority of India (IRDAI).